mikalv/harbor/README.md

 Harbor takes an extreme approach to security, in comparison with a typical OpenStack deployment:
  * All services run TLS both **internally**, and externally
- * All Databases require PKI authentication in addition to password auth, and all transport is encapsulated in TLS
+ * All Databases use PKI authentication in addition to password auth, and all transport is encapsulated in TLS
- * Rabbitmq requires PKI authentication and uses TLS for transport
+ * Rabbitmq use PKI authentication and uses TLS for transport
  * Each service is on a separate network (Using Geneve for Tunneling/Encapsulation)
  * Each service/pod is protected by Neutron security groups that:
    * limit communication to within it's name-space for internal services